mattmakai/fullstackpython.com/source/content/pages/12-meta/01-change-log.markdown

 ## 2017
 ### January
+* Buffed up the number of [MongoDB](/mongodb.html) resources.
+* Added more specific web frameworks such as Sanic and Tornado to the [table of contents](/table-of-contents.html).
+Pages will be created later.
 * Break out [Jenkins](/jenkins.html) page from
   [continuous integration](/continuous-integration.html) page origins.
 * Major update made to the [template engines](/template-engines.html) page